Mukur Gupta

 Under Review, 2025

-Led to a Security Fix in a Major AI Coding AssistantIntroduced Cross-Origin Context Poisoning (XOXO), a novel attack using semantically equivalent adversarial code modifications to compromise AI coding assistants.
-Developed GCGS algorithm achieving 83.09% attack success rate across 11 models including GPT-4o and Claude 3.5 Sonnet, demonstrating ineffectiveness of existing defenses.
+Led to a security fix in a major AI coding assistantIntroduced Cross-Origin Context Poisoning (XOXO), a novel attack that uses semantically equivalent adversarial code modifications to compromise AI coding assistants.
+Developed the GCGS algorithm, achieving an 83.09% attack success rate across 11 models, including GPT-4o and Claude 3.5 Sonnet, and demonstrated the ineffectiveness of existing defenses.

 Links: paper